bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 **Performance**

 If we could get away with doing pure computation all of the time I really think we would.
-But eventually we are going to face some computational limits.
+Eventually, we are going to run into some computational limits.

-When using pure functions to return a complete Virtual DOM representation of an application view, it is possible that the size of our Virtual DOM tree will get too bulky for the React differencing algorithm to complete quickly.
+When using pure functions to create a complete Virtual DOM representation of an application view, it is possible that the size of our Virtual DOM tree will get too bulky for the React differencing algorithm to complete quickly.
 It is at this point, that I will start